Selling Convenience Stores

 Convenience stores can be a very profitable business for savvy operators with good locations and well run stores.
 Many convenience stores are absentee-run which make excellent passive investments.
-Let’s explore the key factors in assessing the value of a convenience store, and the best way to price a convenience store for sale.
+Let’s explore the key factors in assessing the value of a convenience store, and the what is important to know when selling a convenience store.

 Valuing Convenience Stores for Sale

 Buyers generally examine the lease, location, monthly sales, degree of owner’s involvement, and the inventory level of a convenience store in their evaluation process.
 Some of these factors are more important to certain buyers than others, but a professional business broker must explore each of these factors thoroughly during the evaluation process.

 The Convenience Store’s Lease as a Factor in Determining Sales Price

 - Unless the store is owned by the seller, the lease is a critical factor in determining the value of a convenience store.

 - The monthly rent must be weighed against surrounding market rents.

 - Additionally, the monthly rent must be weighed against the monthly sales of the store.

 - This percentage should be as low as possible (hopefully under ten percent of sales).